yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_service.md

 "linkTitle": "API Gateway as a Kerberos service", "weight":"8",
 "date": "2019-11-14",
-"description": "API Gateway as a Kerberos service to mediate the authentication of a non-Kerberos client application to a back-end service."
+"description": "Configure API Gateway as a Kerberos service to mediate the authentication of a non-Kerberos client application to a back-end service."
 }

+In this scenario:

 * **Client application**: Supports Kerberos authentication.
 * **Back-end service**: Requires non-Kerberos authentication (for example, OAuth or SAML).